Professor Graham Dutfield

 I have been quoted in The Economist, Science, the Times of India, the Wall Street Journal, and the web editions of ABC News and CNN.
 Most recently I was cited in the World Intellectual Property Report 2015 of the United Nations World Intellectual Property Organization, and in the Final Report of the United Nations Secretary General's High-Level Panel on Access to Medicines.

 My research on intellectual property crosses several disciplines, including law, history, politics, economics and anthropology.
 More general scholarly interests include the law, science and business of creativity and technical innovation from the enlightenment to the present, especially in the life sciences.
-Forthcoming productions resulting from my research are a second edition of Dutfield and Suthersanen on Global Intellectual Property Law (due in January 2020), and a history of the pharmaceutical industry to be published in 2021.
+New and forthcoming productions resulting from my research are a second edition of Dutfield and Suthersanen on Global Intellectual Property Law, and a history of the pharmaceutical industry called “That High Design of Purest Gold: A Critical History of the Pharmaceutical Industry, 1880-2020”, to be published by World Scientific in late 2020.

 Other research areas include intellectual property and access to knowledge, human rights, sustainable development, health, agriculture, genetics, biotechnology, traditional knowledge and folklore, bioprospecting, and indigenous peoples' rights.
 For further information on my research with some downloadable papers, please see my profile on Academia.edu.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

-I am Programme Manager of the LLM in Intellectual Property Law.
+I am Programme Manager of the LLM in Intellectual Property Law, and teach patent law; copyright law; intellectual property management; intellectual property and genetic resources, traditional knowledge and cultural expressions; and intellectual property and health, food and biotechnology.
 I am also Module Manager of WTO Law.